sonne-academic/django-middleware/README.md

 ## CI/CD

-We use a gitlab-runner on the host that is running the web server, for details see the `.gitlab-ci` and the (gitlab-runner documentation)[https://about.gitlab.com/product/continuous-integration/#gitlab-runner].
+We use a gitlab-runner on the host that is running the web server, for details see the `.gitlab-ci` and the [gitlab-runner documentation](https://about.gitlab.com/product/continuous-integration/#gitlab-runner).
 If you deploy to the same paths as we do, this should take care of everything on the python side.
 You'll still have to configure nginx and systemd to serve the connection.